Penny Stock Fraud Attorney

 What is the difference between penny stock fraud and simply making a bad investment?

 Investment losses alone do not constitute fraud.
-Penny stock fraud requires evidence of misconduct, such as false statements about the company or its prospects, failure to disclose material risks or conflicts of interest, unsuitable recommendations, price manipulation, or other violations of securities laws and FINRA rules.
+Penny stock fraud requires evidence of misconduct, such as false statements about the company or its prospects, failure to disclose material risks or conflicts of interest, unsuitable recommendations under FINRA Rule 2111 for recommendations not subject to Regulation Best Interest, Reg BI Care Obligation or Conflict of Interest Obligation violations under 17 C.F.R. § 240.15l-1 for covered post-June 30, 2020 retail recommendations, price manipulation, or other securities-law violations.
 An experienced penny stock fraud attorney can evaluate your situation and determine whether actionable misconduct occurred.

 Can I file a claim if I bought penny stocks through an online trading platform?